-143. The Speaker
+145. The Speaker

 - 1. There is established the Office of Speaker of the National Assembly. - 2.
-The Speaker shall be elected from outside the National Assembly and shall be a person who - a. is qualified to be elected as a member of the National Assembly; - b. has proven experience in the public service, private sector or in academia; and - c. is of high moral character with proven integrity and fair-mindedness.
+The Speaker shall be elected by the members of the National Assembly from outside the National Assembly in accordance with the Standing Orders of the Assembly and shall be a person who - a. is a citizen by birth; - b. is qualified to be elected as a member of the National Assembly; - c. has proven experience in the public service, private sector or in academia; - d. had not been nominated for election as a member of the National Assembly in the public election immediately preceding his or her election as Speaker; and - e. is of high moral character and proven integrity.

-144. Deputy Speaker
+146. Deputy Speaker

 - 1. There is established the Office of Deputy Speaker who shall be elected from among the members of the National Assembly. - 2.
-The Deputy Speaker shall, in addition to presiding in the National Assembly in the absence of the Speaker as provided in section 153, perform such other functions - a. delegated or assigned by the Speaker; and - b. as are incidental to the office of Deputy Speaker or as may be provided in an Act of the National Assembly. - 3.
+The Deputy Speaker shall, in addition to presiding in the National Assembly in the absence of the Speaker as provided in section 155, perform such other functions - a. delegated or assigned by the Speaker; and - b. as are incidental to the office of Deputy Speaker or as may be provided in an Act of the National Assembly. - 3.
 The National Assembly may, where it considers it expedient, elect two Deputy Speakers as follows - a. one from the majority party or coalition of majority parties; and - b. one from the minority party or coalition of minority parties or an independent member. - 4.
 Where there are two Deputy Speakers of the National Assembly, their roles and responsibilities shall, subject to subsection (2), be such as may be determined in accordance with the Standing Orders of the Assembly.

-145. Presiding for the election of Speaker and Deputy Speaker
+147. Election of Speaker and Deputy Speaker